Subscribe to Our Newsletter

 LHDN’s Role

 Nevertheless, LHDN does acknowledge the fact that they’re having a hard time detecting this economic activity as it comes from the hidden and informal sectors.
-This had led LHDN to developed the Revenue Transformation Plan by incorporating the capabilities of big data, analytical and artificial intelligence to help enhance compliance, plug loopholes and check losses.
+This led LHDN to develop the Revenue Transformation Plan by incorporating the capabilities of big data, analytical and artificial intelligence to help enhance compliance, plug loopholes, and check losses.

 Aside from that, tax education activities will also be intensified to create a knowledgeable society and to promote taxation to the country.